-Amendments to the Specific Plan shall be processed in accordance with the application provisions of state law provided in California Government Code sections 65450 et seq.
-The procedure in Section 9172.11 of the CMC shall be followed for hearing, notice and decision of a Specific Plan Amendment by the Planning Commission and City Council.
+Amendments to the Specific Plan shall be processed in accordance with the application applicable provisions of sState law provided in California Government Code sections 65450 et seq.
+The procedure in Section

+9172.11 of the CMC shall be followed for hearing, notice and decision of a Specific Plan Amendment by the Planning Commission and City Council.
 Each request for amendment shall specify the sections or portions of the Specific Plan that are affected by the amendment.
+Consideration of a Specific Plan Amendment may be initiated by the Community Development Director, the Planning Commission or the City Council or upon the written request of any person, consistent with CMC Section 9172.11.

-Table 8.1 Decision and Appeal Authority Type of Dormit Decision and Appeal Authority Type of Permit Planning Manager Planning Commission City Council Specific Plan Amendment Recommend Recommend Decision Specific Plan Modification Decision Appeal Appeal Specific Plan Interpretation Decision Appeal Appeal Administrative Permit Decision or Referral to Planning Commission Appeal on Decision or Decision Appeal of Commission Decision based on Referral from Planning Manager Site Plan and Design Review1 Decision or Referral to Planning Commission Appeal on Decision or Decision Appeal of Commission Decision based on Referral from Planning Manager Conditional Use Permit Recommend Decision Appeal Special Event Permit (Required for Outdoor Temporary Uses Only) Decision Appeal N/A
+Table 8.1 Decision and Appeal Authority of Each Review Authority Decision and Appeal Authority Type of Permit Planning Manager Community Development Director Planning Commission City Council Specific Plan Amendment Recommend Recommend Decision Specific Plan Modification Decision Appeal Appeal Specific Plan Interpretation Decision Appeal Appeal Administrative Permit Decision or Referral to Planning Commission Appeal on Decision or Decision (if referred) Appeal of Commission Decision based on Referral from Planning Manager Site Plan and Design Review Decision or Referral to- Planning Commission Recommend Appeal on Decision or Decision Appeal- of Commission Decision based on Referral from Planning Manager Conditional Use Permit Recommend Decision Appeal Special Event Permit (Required for Outdoor Temporary Uses Only) Decision Appeal N/A